-Slater & Gordon Lawyers have issued legal proceedings against the pharmaceutical manufacturer and distributor of Thalidomide.
+Slater and Gordon Lawyers have issued legal proceedings against the pharmaceutical manufacturer and distributor of Thalidomide.

-Slater & Gordon Lawyers are dealing with Thalidomide compensation claims on a No Win, No Fee basis.
+Slater and Gordon Lawyers are dealing with Thalidomide compensation claims on a No Win, No Fee basis.

-In 2013, approx. £50 million compensation was paid to just over 100 Australians damaged by Thalidomide; all of these victims were represented by Slater & Gordon Lawyers Australia.
+In 2013, approx. £50 million compensation was paid to just over 100 Australians damaged by Thalidomide; all of these victims were represented by Slater and Gordon Lawyers Australia.

-Slater & Gordon Lawyers UK are currently fighting to secure compensation for victims of Thalidomide in the UK, who suffered life-changing and severe physical abnormalities.
+Slater and Gordon Lawyers UK are currently fighting to secure compensation for victims of Thalidomide in the UK, who suffered life-changing and severe physical abnormalities.

 UK Thalidomide survivors have never been compensated leaving the victims, many unable to work and to care for themselves, and dependent on family members over the last 50 years.